vanny132/Datenanalyse_UN_RAG/README.md

 score = cos(\theta) = \frac{A \cdot B}{||A|| \cdot ||B||}
 ```
 where `A` and `B` represent the embeddings of the query and document.
 In the project `all-mpnet-base-v2`is used to generate the embeddings for both, the query and the articels.
+Several studies shows, that removing stopwords can improve the similarity search.
+Therefore there is step to remove stopwords, if it's desired.

 ## BM25

 ## Reciprocal Rank Fusion (RRF)